Inishbofin, County Galway: Culture and sports

-The island features a football pitch and a community centre with an indoor sports hall.
+The island features a Gaelic football pitch and a community centre with an indoor sports hall.
 It also houses a small island library which provides a reference and local studies collection with information on the history and heritage of the area.

-Inishbofin hosted the 2008 All-Ireland Islands Football Tournament, and again in September 2017.
+Inishbofin hosted the All-Ireland Islands Football Tournament in 2008 and again in 2017.
 The current Galway Senior Men's Football team goalkeeper, Ruairi Lavelle, hails from Inishbofin.
 Another islander, Michael Day, also made his debut in midfield for the Senior team in 2017.